 - place your hands on your knees, and your head between your knees and make yourself as small as possible.

 Training Ride Cancellation Policy

 The safety of our participants will always be our first priority and there may be times when a training ride will have to be cancelled.
 This will be at the discretion of the Team Leaders leading that day’s ride.
-If a training ride is cancelled it will be posted to the Bike Rally face book page as well as being sent out via twitter.
-As well the team leaders will go to the starting point to ensure that all riders are aware that the ride is cancelled.
+If a training ride is cancelled it will be posted to the Bike Rally Facebook page and Twitter.
+The Team Leaders will also go to the starting point to ensure that all riders are aware that the ride is cancelled.
 Rides can be cancelled based on the following criteria:

-- Heavy downpours that last more than 10 minutes
+- heavy downpours that last more than 10 minutes; and/or

 The Week of the Ride

-During the week of the ride itself, Bike Rally leadership closely monitors weather and will advise riders and crew of weather forecasts at the morning announcements.
+During the week of the ride itself, Bike Rally leadership closely monitors weather and will advise riders and crew of weather forecasts during the morning announcements.
 In the event of unexpected inclement weather while you are riding, you should take independent steps to stay safe.
-If bike rally leadership instructs you to dismount or find shelter, please do so for both your safety and for those on the road with you.
+If Bike Rally leadership instructs you to dismount or find shelter, please do so for both your safety and for those on the road with you.